 What is a non-dependant?

-Someone who is over 18 who lives with you is classed as non-dependant.
+A non-dependant is someone who lives with you and is over 18 years old.
 They can be:

-- children who have left school or college and who you no longer get Child Benefit for
+- children who have left education and you no longer receive Child Benefit for

 - are receiving Attendance Allowance